csh970605/csh970605.github.io/_posts/2024-01-12-Mobile_ALOHA.md

 It is a very clever idea that can train robots by teleoperation.<br>
 Because anyone who don't have any knowledge about robots can train exact motions by teleoperation.<br>
+And also, mobile ALOHA covers the disadvantage of traditional robot arm manipulation algorithm such as KDL or something.